MirakelX/mirakel-android/README.md

 # Mirakel – Efficient Simple Task Management for the best Devs of the universe

+It was a great journey to build Mirakel and experience such great support from our community (YOU!), but we are not able to continue the development any further

+**We do not see any way to support Mirakel any further and am searching for a new maintainer.
+We would be more than happy if Mirakel could be reborn and of course we would also provide help and guidance for new maintainers if needed.
+If you are interested, send us an e-mail to mirakel@azapps.de**

+Best,
+Georg and Anatoly

 [![Join the chat at https://gitter.im/MirakelX/mirakel-android](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/MirakelX/mirakel-android?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Build Status](https://travis-ci.org/MirakelX/mirakel-android.png)](https://travis-ci.org/MirakelX/mirakel-android)
 [![Crowdin](https://d322cqt584bo4o.cloudfront.net/mirakel/localized.png)](https://crowdin.com/project/mirakel)